Updated Information on How to File FBAR

 The FBAR (Foreign Bank Account Report) deadline is approaching—do you need to file?
 It’s important for US expats to first determine if they need to file, then engage in the new process of filing took effect this year.
-Let’s take a closer look at FBAR, who needs to file and how!
+In this article, let’s take a closer look at how to file FBAR and who needs to file it.

 FBAR is a major component of the US effort to thwart tax cheats who are hiding money in overseas accounts.
 It is pursuant to Title 31 of the Bank Secrecy Act, which is not actually part of the IRS (which is why FBAR forms are filed with the Department of the Treasury).
 If you have a financial interest in or signing authority over foreign financial accounts with a cumulative balance of $10,000 or more at any point during the year, you are required to file FBAR.
 It is critical to note that if your account balance hits $10,000 for only one day (or one hour!) you must file FBAR.

 The FBAR is filed each year by June 30th.
 Unlike your US Federal Tax Return, you cannot request an extension.
 FBAR is filed to the US Department of the Treasury, not the IRS, which is why it is separate from your expat tax return.